nicoelzer/dxdao-snapshot/README.md

       gasUsed: "Number: The amount of gas used by this specific transaction alone."
       logs: "Array: Array of log objects, which this transaction generated."
     } ... ],
+    events: [ {
+      event: "String: The event name."
+      signature: "String|Null: The event signature, null if it’s an anonymous event."
+      address: "String: Address this event originated from."
+      returnValues: "Object: The return values coming from the event, e.g. {myVar: 1, myVar2: '0x234...'}."
+      logIndex: "Number: Integer of the event index position in the block."
+      transactionIndex: "Number: Integer of the transaction’s index position the event was created in."
+      transactionHash: " Bytes - String: Hash of the transaction this event was created in."
+      blockHash: "Bytes - String: Hash of the block this event was created in. null when it’s still pending."
+      blockNumber: "Number: The block number this log was created in. null when still pending." raw.data: "String: The data containing non-indexed log parameter." raw.topics: "Array: An array with max 4 32 Byte topics, topic 1-3 contains indexed parameters of the event."
+    } ... ]
   },
   avatar: {
     txs: [ Tx ],
     internalTxs: [ TxReceipt ],
+    events: [ Event ]
   },
   reputation: {
     txs: [ Tx ],
     internalTxs: [ TxReceipt ],
+    events: [ Event ]
   },
   token: {
     txs: [ Tx ],
     internalTxs: [ TxReceipt ],
+    events: [ Event ]
   },
   schemes: {
     scheme1: {
       txs: [ Tx ],
       internalTxs: [ TxReceipt ],
+      events: [ Event ]
     },
     ...
     schemeX: {
       txs: [ Tx ],
       internalTxs: [ TxReceipt ],
+      events: [ Event ]
     }
   }
 }